Harmful Algal Bloom/Red Tide Task Force Members

 She has chaired 25 graduate student committees and served as a member or co-chair on an additional 23.
 She was an associate editor of the journal Marine Resource Economics from 2000-2015.
 In the profession, she has served as an elected member of the executive committee for the International Institute of Fisheries Economics and Trade (IIFET) and is the president-elect of the North American Association of Fisheries Economics (and will serve as president from 2017-2019).
 In the policy arena, Dr. Larkin is actively involved in fisheries management by serving on scientific committees for both the South Atlantic and Gulf of Mexico Fishery Management Councils.
 In addition to seafood and fisheries, Dr. Larkin’s recent research has studied economic issues related to forestry, precision farming, harmful algal blooms and the Deepwater Horizon oil spill.

-Mr. Andrew Reich is the scientific advisor to the Chief of the Bureau of Environmental Health at Florida Department of Health.
+Mr. Andrew Reich has over 25 years of experience in public health addressing issues such as water quality, fish advisories, hazardous waste investigations, toxicology consults, environmental contamination and disease outbreaks.
+He was the scientific advisor to the Bureau of Environmental Health at Florida Department of Health until September of this year.
 Previously he was the administrator of the Public Health Toxicology Section.
-He has over 25 years of experience in public health addressing issues such as water quality, fish advisories,hazardous waste investigations, toxicology consultations, environmental contamination and disease outbreaks.
-Andy was also acting chief of the Bureau of Environmental and coordinated the Bureau’s response to the Ebola threat.
-For over 10 years Mr. Reich has led the Department’s effort to address adverse health impacts from exposures to toxic algal blooms in fresh water and marine environments.
+Andy was also acting chief of the Bureau of Environmental Health and coordinated the Bureau’s response to the Ebola threat.
+For over 15 years Mr. Reich led the Department’s effort to address adverse health impacts from exposures to toxic algal blooms in fresh water and marine environments.
 His efforts have led to an integrated and collaborative approach to environmental health response in Florida with federal, state, and local partners including NOAA, CDC, Army Corps of Engineers and the US Environmental Protection Agency.
 Mr. Reich has a Master of Science degree in Public Health from the University of Alabama in Birmingham as well as a Master’s in Medical Science from Emory University in Atlanta, Georgia with a concentration in Intensive Care Medicine.

 Rhonda Watkins, Collier County